 Useful Computer Numeral Guide

-The purpose of this page is to explain the basics of computer numeral representation, and list some significant numbers used frequently in computing.
-I hope you find it useful.
+This page is intended to explain the basics of computer numeral representation in an accessible way, and list some significant uses of certain numbers.
+I hope you find it useful, feel free to send additions or corrections to me.

 The basics